biostar-dev/g-sdk/docs/_apis/card.md

 ### Set1xConfig

-Change the V1 confugration of a device.
+Change the V1 configuration of a device.

 | Request |